-16. Disposal of records
+15. Disposal of Records

 Personal data that is no longer needed will be disposed of securely.
 Personal data that has become inaccurate or out of date will also be disposed of securely, where we cannot or do not need to rectify or update it.
+This is with the exception of data that is retained in our school archive as described in section 15.

-For example, we will shred or incinerate paper-based records, and overwrite or delete electronic files.
+For example, we will shred paper-based records, and overwrite or delete electronic files.
 We may also use a third party to safely dispose of records on the school's behalf.
 If we do so, we will require the third party to provide sufficient guarantees that it complies with data protection law.